-Responsive themes basically follow the responsive website design approach that aims to make websites that provide optimal user experience on different screen resolutions and devices like desktops, tablets, mobile phones and other devices.
+Responsive themes basically follow the responsive website design approach that aims to make websites that provide an optimal user experience on different screen resolutions and devices like desktops, tablets, mobile phones, and other devices.
 A good responsive WordPress theme perfectly adjusts itself on a given resolution and screen size.

 Responsive themes give better usability and readability on small screens like smartphones.
 It also saves you from the hassle of making a device-specific version of your site.
-Before the era of responsive website themes, websites would need to have different versions for different platforms like android, iOS, Windows etc. Responsive theme lets you have the same site to be opened on different devices without the need of having additional plugins etc.
+Before the era of responsive website themes, websites would need to have different versions for different platforms like android, iOS, Windows, etc. The responsive theme lets you have the same site be opened on different devices without the need of having additional plugins etc.

-An ever increasing amount of people are using internet via smartphones and tablets.
+An ever-increasing amount of people are using the internet via smartphones and tablets.
 This is the reason why there is an exponential increase in responsive themes that are being developed by WordPress themes organizations.
-If a good amount of visitors see you website via a mobile device, then you must give a serious thought to switching to a responsive theme.
+If a good amount of visitors see your website via a mobile device, then you must give serious thought to switching to a responsive theme.

 Layman Definition of Responsive Website Themes